giarcheuli/semrush/README.md

    httpd.serve_forever()
    ```

-Running this code will start a web server that listens on port 8000 and serves the requested content.
+Running this code will start a web-server that listens on port 8000 and serves the requested content.
 ___
 ## Setting up the environment for docker